DotEightInc/Knowledgebase/cke6dbnms008vyjs19yrx1syg.md

 > Kindly Note that the student hosting plan is only designed for static websites only.
 No database server attached.
 All web files must be in HTML, CSS , JavaScript or any web technology related to front-end development.
 Kindly contact your web developer for details.

+# Things to note before getting started.

+- DotEight Host Student Hosting Plan does not have a Control Panel (Cpanel)

+In as much we tried to make this offer awesome for you, we are left with the inability to provide you a control panel to edit your website files or make certain changes.
+But do not worry.
+You can always come to us through our support channels most especially on WhatsApp with the changes you want to make.
+Within 10 - 20 minutes  of changes request, we promise to help you make up with the changes.
+In case you don`t love this, we have other hosting plan which comes with all features.
+To know more about our other hosting plan, kindly  [click here](https://doteightinc.com/doteighthost/#hosting)

+- Form Notifications by mail.

+Do you have a contact form or just a form you use in collecting details from users?
+Do not worry, we have provided a feature that best fit what you want. kindly  [click here](https://)  to get started on your form notifications by mail.

+- No app install;

+We don`t support apps like Wordpress, Wix e.t.c installs on our student hosting plan.
+You can get our Wordpress Hosting or our default hosting plan to get this feature.
+[Click here](https://doteightinc.com/doteighthost/#hosting)  to explore our other hosting plans.

 # Getting Started